-1. For a supplier of goods or services to influence a customer or reseller to raise its prices (or discourage the reduction of prices, by agreement, threat promise or “any like means”, and competition is adversely affected;
+1. For a supplier of goods or services to influence a customer or reseller to raise its prices or discourage the reduction of prices, by agreement, threat promise or “any like means”, and competition is adversely affected;

 2. To refuse to supply goods or services to a person, or otherwise discriminate against them, based on their low pricing policy and competition is adversely affected; or

 3. To induce a supplier by agreement, threat, promise or “any like means”, as a condition to dealing with the supplier, to refuse to supply a product to another person because of that other person’s low pricing policy and competition is adversely affected.